micahamd/psych_exp_generator/README.md

 ## Custom Stimulus-Response Mappings

-The experiment builder allows you to define specific response keys for each stimulus or sequence:
+The experiment builder allows you to define specific response keys and positions for each stimulus or sequence:

 1. Configure your stimuli in the "Stimuli - Text" field
 2. Click the "Custom S-R Mappings" button to open the mapping dialog
-3. For each stimulus or sequence, enter the corresponding correct response key
+3. For each stimulus or sequence, you can set:
+   - The corresponding correct response key
+   - Custom X position (horizontal offset from center)
+   - Custom Y position (vertical offset from center)
 4. Click "Save Mappings" to apply your custom mappings

 When custom mappings are set:
 - The specified key will be considered the correct response for that specific stimulus
 - The default response key will be used for any stimuli that don't have a custom mapping
 - Different stimuli can have different correct responses
+- Different stimuli can appear at different positions on the screen
+- The custom positions override the global position setting for specific stimuli only
+- If either X or Y is not specified for a stimulus, the global position value is used for that coordinate

 Example:
-- For stimulus sequence `[apple, corn]`, the correct response could be set to 'K'
+- For stimulus sequence `[apple, corn]`, the correct response could be set to 'K' with position [100, 0]
-- For stimulus `speed`, the correct response could be set to 'J'
+- For stimulus `speed`, the correct response could be set to 'J' with position [-100, 0]
-- This allows for more complex experimental designs with stimulus-specific responses
+- This allows for more complex experimental designs with stimulus-specific responses and locations

 ## Feedback System